 We consider the theoretical study of time harmonic Maxwell's equations in presence of sign-changing coefficients, in a two-dimensional configuration.
 Classically, the problems for both the Transverse Magnetic and the Tranverse Electric polarizations reduce to an equivalent scalar Helmholtz type equation.
-Consequences of the presence of sign-changing coefficients in this scalar equation have been already studied in previous papers.
-We summarize here the main results.
+For this scalar equation, we have already studied consequences of the presence of sign-changing coefficients in previous papers, and we summarize here the main results.
 Then we focus on the alternative approach which relies on the two-dimensional vectorial formulations of the TM or TE problems, and we exhibit some unexpected effects of the sign-change of the coefficients.
 In the process, we provide new results on the scalar equations.